 Horse lovers will adore the galloping pace and grand shots of horse country.
 Tweens might learn a thing or two about life without digital media.
 Because the acting is servicable and the script is pretty believable, this sequel movie might make you reach for the tissue box when you least expect it.

 Talk to your kids about ...

 Families can talk about how kids and teens deal with loss.
 Carrie stops eating at one point when she is very sad.
 She does not show interest in any of the things that used to bring her joy.
 What do you do when you feel very sad or angry?
 Are there healthier ways of dealing with such powerful emotions than not eating?

 Carrie's dad Hank is very out of touch with the digital world.
 His computer is not even connected to the Internet.
-Here is a roadmap for parents like Hank, who want to know more about what goes on in kids' media lives.
+What are the benefits of being online?
+What are the downsides?

 Name three questionable choices that Carrie makes in this movie.
 Why is she acting impulsively?
 Is it just that she's a teenager and takes matters into her own hands?
 Or is there more to it than that?